meltzow/screenshots/README.md

 _Screenshots_ runs tests on both iOS and Android in one run.
 (as opposed to making separate Snapshots and Screengrab runs)
 1. One run for multiple locales
-If app supports multiple locales, _Screenshots_ will optionally set the locales listed in the config file before running each test.
+Using the integration_test bindings, you can take screenshots for multiple languages and _Screenshots_ will process them.
 1. One run for frames
 Optionally places images in device frames in same run.
 (as opposed to making separate FrameIt runs... which supports iOS only)